-What does a 14th century German craftsman and inventor of the movable type “block” printing press have to do with your WordPress website?
+What does a 14th-century German craftsman and inventor of the movable type “block” printing press have to do with your WordPress website?
 He is the namesake of the new editor.
-The Gutenberg WordPress editor will be replacing the current content editor.
+The Gutenberg WordPress editor has replaced the current content editor.

 What’s Different about The Gutenberg WordPress Editor?

 Well, everything.
 Gutenberg is a brand-new editor built from the ground up.
 The interface and all the features of the editor are completely new.
 How content is added and edited in WordPress will be a completely different experience than what you are currently used to.

 There are many new features for Gutenberg.
 While I’ll take a minute to highlight a couple of those features below, for a more in-depth overview of Gutenberg and its features, please check out the Go Gutenberg website.